cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 within `Precision` of each other.
 In practice, this means that validators should periodically synchronize their clocks to a reliable NTP server.
 Validators whose clocks drift too far away from the rest of the network will no longer propose blocks with valid timestamps.
-Additionally, they will not view the timestamps of blocks proposed by their peers to be valid either.
+Additionally, they will not consider the timestamps of blocks proposed by their peers to be valid either.

 ## Consensus Parameters

-The functionality of the PBTS algorithm is governed by two consensus parameters.
+The functionality of the PBTS algorithm is governed by two consensus
+parameters: the synchronous parameters `Precision` and `MessageDelay`.
-A third consensus parameter is used to enable the PBTS algorithm for a new network or when upgrading an existing a network.
+An additional consensus parameter `PbtsEnableHeight` is used to enable PBTS when instantiating a new network or when upgrading an existing a network that uses BFT Time.

-Consensus parameters are configured by the ABCI application and are therefore the same across all nodes in the network.
+Consensus parameters are configured by the ABCI application and are the same across all nodes in the network.

 ### `SynchronyParams.Precision`